piku235/JungiThemeBundle/Resources/doc/theme-tags.md

-Theme tags
+Theme Tags
 ==========

 The goal of the JungiThemeBundle are the mostly tags.
 They takes the information role and can be used for searching and grouping themes.
-I guess that you're thinking now: "Why they're so significant and why I should use them?"
-In this chapter I'll try to answer to these questions.
+They are mandatory for adaptive themes ([Adaptive Web Design](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/awd.md)) and they should be used in each theme but they are not required.

 Built-in tags
 -------------

-The JungiThemeBundle comes with three built-in tags: **MobileDevices**, **DesktopDevices** and **Link**.
-All theme tags are located in the `Jungi\Bundle\ThemeBundle\Tag` namespace.
+The bundle comes with three built-in tags: **MobileDevices**, **DesktopDevices** and **Link**.
+All tags are located in the `Jungi\Bundle\ThemeBundle\Tag` namespace.

 ### MobileDevices